ad

 This subject will assist the student to define communication skills and demonstrate how to use them effectively in many types of situations.
 A group of core communication skills is essential to any interview, whether it takes place in counselling, nursing, social work, personnel work, or information gathering.

-Introduction to Software Applications
+Introduction to Software Applications [ISWO]

 Plus Icon Minus Icon